detelinradev/carpooling/README.md

   - With help of Redux, we greatly improved managing of the state
   - Our components are asynchronus, what means a component being load only if it is called
   - Routing is implemented, and therefore we are using links when moving between components instead of reloading it
-  - We added global error handler, yet there is local handlers too, for more precise response messages
+  - We added global error handler for responses from server, yet there is local handlers too, for more precise response messages
-  - The origin and the destination for the trip in the app are being send to network based API ,what delivers the duration and the         distance of the trip
+  - The origin and the destination for the trip in the app are being send to network based API, what delivers the duration and the         distance of the trip
+  - Validation for the user input is achieved with as much predefined options as possible, as drop-downs, calendars ect., and use of       validation rules like numeric type and regex check for input fields

  #**Back-end is written on Java 8, it is Spring Boot Gradle based application**
   - Thus it has layered structure, in 3 main layers, Rest Controllers, Services and JPA Repositories, and we are using Dependency         Injection to handle dependencies between modules